wifinigel/wiperf/README.md

 ### User Account

-Create the wlanpi user:
+Create the wlanpi user (only required on the RPi):
 ```
         sudo adduser wlanpi
 ```

-Edit the sudoers file to enable the wlanpi user to run some commands that require elevated privilege:
+**RPi Only**: Edit the sudoers file to enable the wlanpi user to run some commands that require elevated privilege:

 ```
         sudo visudo